RadiusNetworks/proximitykit-documentation/docs/ios/getting-started.md

 ## Creating a Location Manager

 Proximity Kit adds a wrapper around the standard Core Location Manager.
-This allows for automatic registering of fences and iBeacons, but should give your app all the power and control it needs to use location data.
+This allows for automatic registering of geofences and beacons, but should give your app all the power and control it needs to use location data.

 First, we need to create an instance of the `PKManager`.
 Each app should have only one instance of this object.
 For simple applications we recommend this to be a property on your Application Delegate.
 However, this works just fine on any class as long as the object is around for the lifetime of the application.
 For simplicity's sake this document will describe setting up the `AppDelegate` class to work with the `PKManager` instance.